habi/gratipay.com/www/about/policies/terms-of-service.md

 However, all decisions regarding whether to accept, reject, suspend, remove, or take any other action regarding a Project belong solely to Gratipay.

-1. Obligations of Project Members
+1. Obligations of Collaborators

-  1. Projects can use the Service to distribute payments to Project Members.
+  1. Projects can use the Service to distribute payments to Collaborators.

-  1. When you become a Project Member, you agree that payments to you by the Project are made exclusively because of your contribution ("Project Tasks") to the Project Work decribed in the Project's profile.
+  1. When you become a Collaborator, you agree that payments to you by the Project are made exclusively because of your contribution ("Project Tasks") to the Project Work decribed in the Project's profile.

-  1. By accepting a payment from a Project, the Project Member forms an agreement with that Project to contribute to the Project Work described in the Project's profile.
+  1. By accepting a payment from a Project, the Collaborator forms an agreement with that Project to contribute to the Project Work described in the Project's profile.
 The Service is a platform to facilitate this agreement.
-Gratipay is not a party to the agreement, and is not responsible to either the Project or the Project Member if either party breaches the terms of the agreement (e.g. if the Project Member fails to provide the promised services).
+Gratipay is not a party to the agreement, and is not responsible to either the Project or the Collaborator if either party breaches the terms of the agreement (e.g. if the Collaborator fails to provide the promised services).

   1. Gratipay does not determine how payments are allocated and is not responsible for how Projects internally distribute payments.
-The agreement between the Project's Owner and Project Members regarding the allocation of payments is solely between those parties.
+The agreement between the Project's Owner and Collaborators regarding the allocation of payments is solely between those parties.

 1. Obligations of Givers